 'The proportion of (sex change) cases varies greatly among cultures...
-When I questioned the informants in countries where sexchange cases occur, they told me that sex-change from one life to another is possible, but when I questioned the informants of cultures where such cases do not occur, they told me it is impossible'
+When I questioned the informants in countries where sexchange cases occur, they told me that sex-change from one life to another is possible, but when I questioned the informants of cultures where such cases do not occur, they told me it is impossible'.'

-The Druze of the Middle East are among those who believe that men are only reincarnated as men, women only as women.
+The Druze of the Middle East are among those who believe that a male Druze can be reincarnated only as a male Druze, a female only as a female.

 This situation would present a sticky problem for Hindu women, as a common belief among Hindus is that a woman must first reincarnate as a man, in order to have any chance at all of escaping the wheel of rebirth!
 Carl Wickman's work also seems highly problematic for the Druze model, as in the following exchange.

 Dr. You have been in darkness forty years.
 Spirit.
-Sometimes I have been a man, sometimes a lady.2
+Sometimes I have been a man, sometimes a lady.